zhangchunlin/node_in_uliweb_example/README.md

 ## Known issue

-1. When nodejs source code changed and built, in browser need to use 'Ctrl+Shirt+R' to refresh, so that browser won't use old version in cache.
+1. When nodejs source code changed and built, in browser need to use 'Ctrl+Shift+R' to refresh, so that browser won't use old version in cache.